Agriculture is vital to meeting the world's climate change goals

 Animal emissions are not the full story

-Discussions around GHGs and global warming usually center around emissions, but we need to think beyond emissions and look at the full cycle, Dr. Holder said.
+Discussions around GHGs and global warming often center around agriculture emissions, but we need to think beyond emissions and look at the full cycle, Dr. Holder said.

 Ice core data shows that methane and carbon dioxide have risen rapidly to unprecedented levels in the last 70 years.
 While methane is often the most talked about, carbon dioxide contributes more to global warming.
 Carbon dioxide is a stock gas with no natural removal cycle and a long lifespan.
 Stock gases accumulate over time because they stay in the environment.
 The U.S. Environmental Protection Agency estimates that 65% of global GHG emissions are carbon dioxide from fossil fuel use and industrial processes.